turboapps/turbome/sqlserver/README.md

 Provide name of the remote image or press [Enter] if defaults are ok: sqlservercentral/simpledemo:1.0
 ```
 ```
-Executing: turbo push SimpleDemo sqlservercentral/simpledemo:1.0 Using image simpledemo from local
+Executing: turbo push simpledemo sqlservercentral/simpledemo:1.0 Using image simpledemo from local
-Pushing image SimpleDemo to sqlservercentral/simpledemo:1 (0%)
+Pushing image simpledemo to sqlservercentral/simpledemo:1 (0%)
-Pushing image SimpleDemo to sqlservercentral/simpledemo:1 (0%; 0.00B of 64.2KB)
+Pushing image simpledemo to sqlservercentral/simpledemo:1 (0%; 0.00B of 64.2KB)
-Pushing image SimpleDemo to sqlservercentral/simpledemo:1 (8%; 5.28KB of 64.2KB)
+Pushing image simpledemo to sqlservercentral/simpledemo:1 (8%; 5.28KB of 64.2KB)
-Pushing image SimpleDemo to sqlservercentral/simpledemo:1 Push complete
+Pushing image simpledemo to sqlservercentral/simpledemo:1 Push complete
 Image is public
 You may visit repo page https://turbo.net/hub/sqlservercentral/simpledemo in Turbo Hub and update image metadata PS C:\demo>
 ```

-The script built a content layer image using `script.sql` file and a sample database from `DATA` directory.
-The output image was saved in the local repository as `simpledemo`.
-After successful build the PowerShell script executed a test run.

-As soon as SQL Management Studio was closed the script asked if the image should have been published to the Turbo Hub.
-Finally, image was pushed to the `simpledemo` repository in `sqlservercentral` organization with tag `1:0`.
+The image was pushed to the `simpledemo` repository in `sqlservercentral` organization with tag `1:0`.

+Finally, you may follow the hyperlink printed by the script output to visit the repository page in the Turbo Hub.

+### Batch mode

-The PowerShell script can also be executed in non-interactive mode by passing required parameters in command line.
+The PowerShell script allows to pass required parameters in a command line.
+If a parameter is specified beforehand, the script will not stop execution and ask to provide it.

+The example below builds a content layer image and pushes it to a remote repository without performing a test run.

 ```
 PS C:\demo> .\Build-ContentLayer.ps1 -SqlFile script.sql -DatabaseDir DATA -OutputImage simpledemo -DeclineRun -ConfirmPush -RemoteImage 'sqlservercentral/simpledemo:2.0'